hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 to on the next stage.
 This way, we have to consider only `N + M` plans, that alleviates the inefficiency of the core search algorithm of `VolcanoPlanner`.

-The fundamental observation, is that splitting optimization into several phases `doesn't guarantee the optimal plan` in the general case.
+The fundamental observation, is that splitting optimization into several phases doesn't guarantee the optimal plan in the general case.
 That is, if we generated plans `P1, P2 ...
 Pm ...`, and picked `Pm` as the best one, it doesn't mean that applying additional rules to `Pm` will produce the optimal plan `Pm'`.
 Another plan `Pn`, such that `cost(Pn) > cost(Pm)`, could yield better plan `Pn'`, such that `cost(Pn') < cost(Pm')`.

-Therefore, the logical phase should generally include rules, that will produce the best plan, that will yield the best plan after physical optimization with high probability.
+Therefore, the logical phase should generally include rules, that produce plans that are generally the best starting points for the subsequent physical optimization with high probability.
 Operator fusion, removal of unused operators, scan field trimming, and filter pushdowns produces better plans in almost all cases, this is why we execute them at this stage.
-This is a common sense, we do not have a rigorous proof.

-To contrast, join order rules could produce optimal logical plan, that will be not optimal during physical optimization.

 As a part of the logical optimization process, we convert the Calcite operators with the convention `Convention.NONE` to our own logical operators with the convention `HazelcastConvention.LOGICAL`.
 We do this through a special conversion rules that extend Calcite's `ConverterRule`.

-If there is a Calcite operator in the tree that doesn't have a logical counterpart, then it indicates that there is either an unsupported operation, that we missed, during validation phase, or that we miss some conversion rule.
+If there is a Calcite operator in the tree that doesn't have a logical counterpart, it indicates that there is either an unsupported operation, that we missed during validation phase, or that we missed some conversion rule.
 An exception will be thrown in this case.

 *Table 5: Logical Conversion Rules*